Particular/docs.particular.net/samples/azure-service-bus-netstandard/lock-renewal/sample.md

 partial: maxtimeoutinformation

-1. Message lock renewal is initiated by client code, not the broker.
-If the request to renew the lock fails after all the SDK built-in retries, the lock won't be renewed, and the message will become unlocked and available for processing by competing consumers.
-Lock renewal should be treated as best-effort and not as a guaranteed operation.
+1. The client initiates message lock renewal, not the broker.
+If the request to renew the lock fails after all the SDK built-in retries (.e.g, due to connection loss), the lock won't be renewed, and the message will be made available for processing by competing consumers.
+Lock renewal should be treated as a best effort, not as a guaranteed operation.
 1. Message lock renewal applies to **only** the message currently being processed.
 Prefetched messages that are not handled within the `LockDuration` time will lose their lock, indicated by a `LockLostException` in the log when the transport attempts to complete them.
 The number of prefetched messages may be adjusted, which may help to prevent exceptions with lock renewal.
 Alternatively, the endpoint's concurrency limit may be raised to increase the rate of message processing, but this may also increase resource contention.

 ## Code walk-through